COATnor/coatnor.github.io/_sources/index.rst.txt

 __________________________________________

 When the data files are formatted and ready, the data upload process can start:

-A user authorized to add data to a module can create a new dataset by editing the metadata using a form in the data portal interface, then can add all the data files, following a specific order. data files can be added manually using the Graphic Interface, or using the data API.
+* A user authorized to add data to a module can create a new dataset
+* the user edits the metadata using a form in the data portal interface
+* then can add all the data files, following a specific order.
+* data files can be added manually using the Graphic Interface, or by command line or scripting using the data API.

-More detail in the :ref:`data upload section <data>`
+*More details in the* :ref:`data upload section <data>`

 During upload procedures the dataset will be still in private mode.
 Once the dataset is uploaded it can be published.
-Publishing means creating a DOI for the dataset, and this step means making the dataset permanent, with the obligation of being always available for being found and accessed.
+Publishing means creating a DOI for the dataset, and this step means making the dataset permanent, with the obligation of being always available, findable and accessible.
 If any modification needed, it will be solved by creating a new version of the dataset.

-datatasets can additionally be set in embargo mode, to keep private more recent data files.
+datatasets can additionally be set in embargo mode, to keep private the most recent data files (up to 2 years).
 See details in the :ref:`embargo description <embargo>`

 About